spyderbat/eval/CONTRIBUTING.md

 1. Update the guidebook image by merging into the main branch and creating a new release
 2. Run the `scripts/update.sh` script with any clusters that need updating

+## Editing the Theme

+The theme is updated using override files in the `guidebook/theme` directory.
+Right now, there are only two modifications:

++ An extra CSS stylesheet (included using files in `book.toml`)
++ The book.js file has been edited to only allow copying on code blocks with the language "sh"

 ## Scripts

 See [Scripts](./scripts/README.md)